quisquous/cactbot/README.md

 }
 ```

-The **user/\<name\>.js** file can set options to change the behaviour of the UI module.
+The **user/\<name\>.js** file can set options to customize how the UI module works.
 The
-options that can be changed are documented as the `Options` structure at the top of the
+options that can be changed are documented in the `Options` section at the top of the
 **ui/\<name\>/\<name\>.js** file.
 For example in [ui/raidboss/raidboss.js](ui/raidboss/raidboss.js),
-you see the `BarExpiresSoonSeconds` option which can change when timeline bars should be
+you see the `BarExpiresSoonSeconds` option which controls when timeline bars should be
 highlighted.
-You would change that option to 5 seconds by editing **user/raidboss.js** to say:
+You can change that option from the default value to 5 seconds by editing
+**user/raidboss.js** to say:

 ```
 Options.BarExpiresSoonSeconds = 5
 ```

-To add a global trigger alert, for example, add to **user/raidboss.js**:
+To add a sound alert that can be activated in any zone, for example, add the following to **user/raidboss.js**:

 ```
 Options.Triggers = [